dojo/docs/dijit/form/ComboButton.rst

 In order to identify the button description to the screen reader, all buttons should include a label parameter even if the showLabel parameter is set to false.

+All Combo Buttons should include a optionsTitle parameter to identify the function of the drop down button.
+The optionsTitle parameter is used by the screen reader to speak the information about the drop down portion of the button.
+Note that the Window-Eyes screen reader will speak "question" and then the optionsTitle text when the drop down portion of the Combo button receives focus.
+The "question" is spoken because Window-Eyes does not recognize the html entity character that is used to provide the visual drop down arrow in the button.

-Even though the dropdown buttons are marked with the ARIA haspopup property, the screen readers do not indicate this to the user in Firefox 2.
-In Firefox 3 the dropdown and combo buttons are announced as "menu button".
+Even though the combo buttons are marked with the ARIA haspopup property, the screen readers do not indicate this to the user in Firefox 2.
+In Firefox 3 the dropdown and combo buttons will be announced as "menu button".